kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

    tel

 Kind 2 produces output reporting that the first four expressions are reachable, while the last is not.
-For each reachable expression, Kind 2 prints a witness into a file.
-To print the witness in the terminal instead, you can pass ``--dump_witness false`` to Kind 2.
+If you want to print a witness in the standard output for each proven reachability property, pass ``--print_witness true`` to Kind 2.
+To dump the witness to a file instead, pass ``--dump_witness true`` to Kind 2.

 Conditional Properties
 ^^^^^^^^^^^^^^^^^^^^^^